antquinonez/Far-Finer-AI-Clients/README.md

 ## Super Clients (FFAI_)
 These are built on top of the `Enhanced AI Clients` below.

 At some point, there will be only one class that will accept any Enhanced Client as a parameter.
-The

 ### Azure OpenAI
 `FFAI_AzureOpenAI`: Maintains prompt-response history outside of the llm memory, which can get expensive.
+Test this with: `try_ai_azureopenai_script.py`

 ### Anthropic -- prototype of the Super Clients
 `FFAnthropicCached`: